Bolted joint: Slip-resistant shear joint

+Bearing type shear joint

+These joints are not tightened to a precise preload, and the tension is mainly used to keep parts together without generating a high clamping force.
+In this type of joint, the shear load is transmitted through bearing contact between the bolt and the walls of the bolt holes in the connected parts.
+When a shear load is applied, the connected parts move and the bolt shank makes contact with the hole walls, which transfers the load from the parts to the bolt.
+This causes a shear stress in the bolt at the junction of the connected parts, which it resists through its shear strength.
+As bearing type joints rely on this direct contact, they are more susceptible to wear and deformation of the bolt holes under high or repeated loads, which can lead to bolt fatigue or elongation of the holes over time.
+Any tensile loads applied to these joints, usually have a secondary effect, but they can reduce available shear strength of the bolt.

+A clevis linkage, which relies on a locking mechanism (like lock washers, thread adhesives, and lock nuts), is a bearing type shear joint.

 Theory

+Key concepts

 Typically, a bolt is tensioned (preloaded) by the application of a torque to either the bolt head or the nut.
 The applied torque causes the bolt to "climb" the thread causing a tensioning of the bolt and an equivalent compression in the components being fastened by the bolt.
 The preload developed in a bolt is due to the applied torque and is a function of the bolt diameter, the geometry of the threads, and the coefficients of friction that exist in the threads and under the torqued bolt head or nut.
 The stiffness of the components clamped by the bolt has no relation to the preload that is developed by the torque.
 The relative stiffness of the bolt and the clamped joint components do, however, determine the fraction of the external tension load that the bolt will carry and that in turn determines preload needed to prevent joint separation and by that means to reduce the range of stress the bolt experiences as the tension load is repeatedly applied.
 This determines the durability of the bolt when subjected to repeated tension loads.
 Maintaining a sufficient joint preload also prevents relative slippage of the joint components that would produce fretting wear that could result in a fatigue failure of those parts.

 The clamp load, also called preload of a fastener, is created when a torque is applied, and so develops a tensile preload that is generally a substantial percentage of the fastener's proof strength.
 Fasteners are manufactured to various standards that define, among other things, their strength.
 Torque charts are available to specify the required torque for a given fastener based on its property class (fineness of manufacture and fit) and grade (tensile strength).